 After surgery temporary bruising, swelling and tenderness may occur.
 Nipple sensitivity may be reduced following the procedure which improves in the majority of women over time.

 Within a few weeks of breast reduction surgery most women start to experience benefits.
 Improved posture, and reduced shoulder, neck and back pain commonly occur.
-The scars on the breast usually fade over 6-12 months.
+The scars on the breast commonly fade within 6-12 months.

-Some women are no longer able to breast feed following breast reduction surgery.
-However most women retain the ability to breast feed.
+Some women are no longer able to breastfeed following breast reduction surgery, however most women retain the ability to do so.

-All of the potential complications of breast reduction surgery will be discussed in detail with you at your consultation with Dr Pyragius.
+All of the potential complications and risks of breast reduction surgery will be discussed in detail with you at your consultation with Dr Pyragius.